learning-zone/javascript-basics/README.md

 `typeof(null)` will return `object`.

 `instanceof` is much more intelligent: it works on the level of prototypes.
-In particular, it tests to see if the right operand appears anywhere in the prototype chain of the left. `instanceof` doesn’t work with primitive types.
+In particular, it tests to see if the right operand appears anywhere in the prototype chain of the left. `instanceof` doesn\'t work with primitive types.
 It `instanceof` operator checks the current object and returns true if the object is of the specified type, for example:

 ```js
 var dog = new Animal();